littleCodeMaster2021/data_visualization_python_sql__project_practice/README.md

 their first month, etc.)

 2. Which organizations have the most severe patient population?
-Assume you have two tables in our company’s database:
-● ‘Providers’ table that contains ‘provider_id’, ‘organization_id’, and ‘organization_name’
-● ‘Phq9’ table that contains ‘patient_id’,’provider_id’, ‘score’,’datetime_created’
+Assume you have two tables in our company’s database: ‘Providers’ table that contains ‘provider_id’, ‘organization_id’, and ‘organization_name’; ‘Phq9’ table that contains ‘patient_id’,’provider_id’, ‘score’,’datetime_created’

 For context, A phq score ranges from 0-27 and anything 20 or above is considered severe.

 Write a single query that finds the top five organizations that have the highest average phq9